$\mathcal{N}=2$ Super-Teichm\"uller Theory: Introduction

 \subsection{Brief overview of Teichm\"uller and super-Teichm\"uller theory}

 The three cases $\cN=0,1,2$, where $\cN$ is half the number of odd generators, correspond to the respective Lie (super) groups $G=PSL_2({\mathbb R}), OSp(1|2)$ and $OSp(2|2)$, with $PSL_2({\mathbb R})$ denoting the M\"obius group and OSp the orthosymplectic groups \cite{kac,dict}.
-The (super) Teichm\"uller space is defined as a component of the moduli space ${\rm Hom}(\pi_1(F),G)/G$ of flat $G$-connections on the surface $F$, namely,

-where $G$ acts naturally by conjugation and ${\rm Hom}'$ denotes those faithful (i.e., injective) representations $\rho:\pi_1(F)\to G$ onto a discrete subgroup of the Lie (super) group $G$ (i.e., the identity of $G$ is isolated in $\rho(\pi_1(F))$) that satisfy the further condition that the value of $\rho$ on a loop that becomes null homotopic upon replacing a puncture must be a parabolic element (i.e., have trace $\pm2$) in the case of $G=PSL_2({\mathbb R})$ and project to such a parabolic Fuchsian transformation in case $G=OSp(1|2), OSp(2|2)$\footnote{This condition requires the image of $\pi_1(F)$ in the $\cN=2$ case to belong to the subgroup of $OSp(2|2)$ with the same Lie algebra, which we denote as $\widetilde{SL}(1|2)$.
-The reason for this notation is that this subgroup is isomorphic to the semidirect product of a certain involution on the Lie algebra $\mathfrak{sl}(1|2)\simeq\mathfrak{osp}(2|2)$ and the connected component of identity of supergroup $SL(1|2)$ (for more details see Appendix A). }.
+The (super) Teichm\"uller space is defined as a component of the moduli space ${\rm Hom}(\pi_1(F),G)/G$ of flat $G$-connections on the surface $F$, namely, \Eqn{T_G(F):={\rm Hom}'(\pi_1(F),G)/G, } where $G$ acts naturally by conjugation and ${\rm Hom}'$ denotes those faithful (i.e., injective) representations $\rho:\pi_1(F)\to G$ onto a discrete subgroup of the Lie (super) group $G$ (i.e., the identity of $G$ is isolated in $\rho(\pi_1(F))$) that satisfy the further condition that the value of $\rho$ on a loop that becomes null homotopic upon replacing a puncture must be a parabolic element (i.e., have trace $\pm2$) in the case of $G=PSL_2({\mathbb R})$ and project to such a parabolic Fuchsian transformation in case $G=OSp(1|2)$ or $OSp(2|2)$\footnote{This condition requires the image of $\pi_1(F)$ in the $\cN=2$ case to belong to the subgroup of $OSp(2|2)$ with the same Lie algebra, which we denote as $\widetilde{SL}(1|2)$.
+The reason for this notation is that this subgroup is isomorphic to the semidirect product of a certain involution on the Lie algebra $\mathfrak{sl}(1|2)\simeq\mathfrak{osp}(2|2)$ and the connected component of identity of supergroup $SL(1|2)$ (for more details see Appendix \ref{sec:SL12}). }.